kivy/kivy/doc/sources/tutorials/pong.rst

   texture for it)

 * Make the game end after a certain score.
-Maybe once a player has 10 points, you can display a large "PLAYER 1 WINS" Label and/or add a main menu to start, pause and reset the game (hint: chck out the 'Button' and 'Label' classes and figure out how to use the `add_widget` & `remove_widget` functions form the `Widget` class, to add or remove widgets dynamically.
+Maybe once a player has 10 points, you can display a large "PLAYER 1 WINS" label and/or add a main menu to start, pause and reset the game (hint: check out the 'Button' and 'Label' classes and figure out how to use the `add_widget` & `remove_widget` functions form the `Widget` class, to add or remove widgets dynamically.